 5. Every student shall have the opportunity to retest major grades regardless of their score.
 The two test grades shall be averaged together for the final test grade.
 Semester exams and District Assessments shall not be eligible for retesting.
-Best practice is to bring the student in for a review prior to the retesting.
+Best practice is to review with the student prior to the retesting.
 Education Code 28.0216